apnadkarni/blt/man/graph.rst

   **-timescale** *boolean*

-    Indicates whether the scale of the axis is logarithmic.
+    Indicates whether the scale of the axis scale is time.
 If *boolean* is true, the axis is time.
 The default is "0"

     This option is deprecated in favor or the **-scale** option.